emaiannone/tools-tutorial/randoop/README.md

 ## Configuring Randoop 4.3.2 from command line (Unix-like)

-EvoSuite can be configured with a large number of command-line options.
+Randoop can be configured with a large number of command-line options.
 The most important ones:

 - `--testjar=myjar.jar` tells Randoop to generate tests for all the classes inside `myjar.jar`.
 - `--minimize-error-test=true` tells Randoop to minimize the error revealing tests, as they are usually very long to debug.
 By default, this is not done.